Inside Kunal · a private inquiry

 It may be two true desires pulling opposite ways.

-For each tension, drag the teal marker to where you think he is today, and the amber marker to where you think he needs to move.
+For each tension, drag the green marker to where you think he is today, and the orange marker to where you think he needs to move.
 The starting positions are one interpretation, not the answer.

 Where he is nowWhat he needs next